nealalan/LAB-AWS_webserver_via_terraform/README.md

   - Read them.
   - Understand them.
   - Put yourself in compliance.
-  - You don't want someone to penetrate account, start running crypto mining and give you a bill for $10,000.
-  - It's happened.

 ![](https://raw.githubusercontent.com/nealalan/EC2_Ubuntu_LEMP/master/iam.png)

 - It is recommended you setup MFA (Multi-factor Authentication) for your root account.
 - A couple of soft token apps for your phone include:
-  - [Last Pass Authenticator](https://lastpass.com/auth/) (since you should be using LastPass anyway!)
+  - [Last Pass Authenticator](https://lastpass.com/auth/) is perfect if you use LastPass as your password manager.
   - Google Authenticator

 ### Create new users in [IAM](https://console.aws.amazon.com/iam/home?=#/users)

-#### New User: Administrator user.
+#### New User: administrator user
 - This will actually be what you use for doing anything in AWS via a browser.
-- It's a best practice not to log in with your root account.
+The best practice is not to log in with your root account.
 - I use my actual email address as my root and the first part (login) of my email as my main account.
 - Select AWS access type: AWS Management Console

-#### New User: terraform user.
+#### New User: terraform user
 - This is what the script will use from your computer for access to AWS.
 - Select AWS access type: Programmatic access

 ![](https://github.com/nealalan/LAB-AWS_webserver_via_terraform/blob/master/images/Screen%20Shot%202018-12-13%20at%207.29.42%20PM.jpg?raw=true)

 - Attach existing policies:
   - AmazonVPCFullAccess
   - AmazonEC2FullAccess